top of page

 GET INVOLVED

-Consider becoming a volunteer member of our Coalition.
-Whether parent, concerned community member or staff member of an organization that supports youth, your active participation is needed and valued.
+Consider becoming a volunteer member of the Coalition.
+Your active participation is needed and valued.

-We could not begin to accomplish all we do without committed partners, both private and public, who care about the wellbeing of our youth in Amador County.
+We could not begin to accomplish all we do without committed partners, both private and public, who care about the wellbeing of our community.

 CONTACT